Luis Muñoz Rivera School

 Luis Muñoz Rivera School (Spanish: Escuela Luis Muñoz Rivera) is a historic 1926 public school located in Lajas, Puerto Rico.
 It was added to the United States National Register of Historic Places in 2012.

+History

-The school, located at 65 de Infantería Street, corner with Dávila Street, in the downtown area of the municipality of Lajas, is a one-story high, reinforced concrete building.
-Erected four blocks away from the town's plaza in a rectangular lot measuring 18,425 square meters, the school originally included 8 classrooms.
-Many original features remain in place, making the Luis Muñoz Rivera School in Lajas one of Puerto Rico's best examples of government-sponsored institutional architecture during the early 20th century.
+The school, located at 65 de Infantería Street, corner with Dávila Street, in the downtown area of the municipality of Lajas.
+Many original features remain in place, making the Luis Muñoz Rivera School is one of Puerto Rico's best examples of government-sponsored institutional architecture during the early 20th century.

+The Luis Muñoz Rivera School was designed by architect Fidel Sevillano Espinosa in a Beaux Arts and Spanish/Mission Revival styles.
+It is a one-story high, reinforced concrete building.
+Erected four blocks away from the town's plaza in a rectangular lot measuring 18,425 sqm, the school originally included 8 classrooms.